This is a delicious and easy-to-make alternative for breakfast that everyone in the whole family will love. Even the kids will like its sweet taste.

 Chia seeds are rich in polyunsaturated fats, especially omega-3 fatty acids, making them one of the richest plant-based sources of these fatty acids.
-The omega-3s in chia seeds can help reduce inflammation, enhance cognitive performance and reduce high cholesterol.
-Chia seeds are also rich in fiber, in this recipe of 2 tablespoons you will get 1/3 of your daily recommended intake.
+The omega-3s in chia seeds can help reduce inflammation, enhance cognitive performance, and reduce high cholesterol.
+In addition, chia seeds are rich in fiber, with the 2 tablespoons in this recipe giving you 1/3 of your daily recommended fiber intake.

-Chia seeds are also rich in minerals like magnesium and phosphorus and full of antioxidants that help protect the body from free radicals, aging and cancer.
+Chia seeds are also rich in minerals such as magnesium and phosphorus and full of antioxidants that help protect the body from free radicals, aging, and cancer.

-If you are on a gluten free diet, do not worry, chia seeds contain no gluten or grains.
+If you are on a gluten-free diet, do not worry as chia seeds contain no gluten or grains.
 They also work as a great vegan egg replacer as the seeds, when soaked, form a gel.
 The ratio is 1 tablespoon of chia seeds with 3 tablespoons of water and let sit for 15 minutes.
 Chia seeds are also great for those on a diabetes control diet plan as they help to regulate blood sugar.

 - 2 tbsp. organic white chia seeds